-Upper Second Class 60% to 69% with at least 50% for Level 6 modules Upper Second Class 59% or above with at least 50% in the Third Year and at least 65% for the combined Project marks Lower Second Class Lower Second Class 50% to 59% with at least 40% for Level 6 modules 49% or above with at least 40% in the Third Year and at least 55% for the combined Project marks Third Class Third Class 40% to 49% with at least 40% for Level 6 modules 39% or above with at least 40% for Level 6 modules and at least 45% for the combined Project marks 13 Classification MSci (Honours) 13.1 The total marks will be weighted and calculated as follows: Average of 120 credits at Level 4 0% weighting Average of 120 credits at Level 5 15% weighting Average of 120 credits at Level 6 35% weighting Average of 120 credits at Level 7 50% weighting 13.2 If a candidate has been admitted with exemption directly to Level 6 (this includes study for an intercalated degree), the marks from Levels 6 and 7 shall be weighted as follows: Average of 120 credits at Level 6 41% weighting Average of 120 credits at Level 7 59% weighting 13.3 The degree shall be classified as follows: First Class First Class 70% or above 69% or above with at least 75% in the Level 7 combined Project marks Upper Second Class Upper Second Class 60% to 69% 59% or above with at least 65% in the Level 7 combined Project marks Lower Second Class Lower Second Class 50% to 59% 49% or above with at least 55% in the Level 7 combined Project marks Third Class 40% to 49% with at least 50% on aggregate for Level 7 14 Consequences of Failure 14.1 14.1.1 For Level 4, 5 & 6 A student who fails a module at the first attempt shall have a right to resit.
-S/he will be required to resit those pieces of work that were failed (with less than 40%) at the next available opportunity.
-14.1.2 Where the student has not yet completed all of the modules in a Stage, s/he will be required to resit any piece of work with a mark of 30-39% in order to pass a module if it has not been passed on aggregate at the first attempt.
-14.1.3 The module mark obtained at the second attempt will be no greater than 40%.
-14.1.4 When a module resit involves a piece of assessed work, the amount of time the resit student is given to do that work should be the same as on the first occasion.
+Upper Second Class 60% to 69% with at least 50% for Level 6 modules Upper Second Class 59% or above with at least 50% in the Third Year and at least 65% for the combined Project marks Lower Second Class 50% to 59% with at least 40% for Level 6 modules Lower Second Class 49% or above with at least 40% in the Third Year and at least 55% for the combined Project marks Third Class 40% to 49% with at least 40% for Level 6 modules Third Class 39% or above with at least 40% for Level 6 modules and at least 45% for the combined Project marks 13 Classification MSci (Honours) 13.1 For students completing their degree in 2021-22, the classification will be calculated by the two methods below and the highest classification will be awarded, as set out in 13.4: The marks from the Year 2 summative assessments taken pre-COVID-19 (Term 1 i. modules).
+The aggregate mark from these assessments will contribute a 15% weighting towards the degree classification with the aggregate mark from Year 3 contributing a 15% weighting towards the degree classification and the aggregate mark from Year 4 contributing a 70% weighting. ii.
+The aggregate mark from the Year 3 assessments with a weighting of 30% towards classification and the aggregate mark from the Year 4 assessments contributing 70% weighting towards the overall degree classification.
+13.2 For all other students completing their degree in 2021-22, the degree classification will be calculated using the following year weightings: Average of 120 credits at Level 4 0% weighting Average of 120 credits at Level 5 15% weighting Average of 120 credits at Level 6 35% weighting Average of 120 credits at Level 7 50% weighting 13.3 If a student has been admitted with exemption directly to Level 6 (this includes study for an intercalated degree), the marks from Levels 6 and 7 shall be weighted as follows: Average of 120 credits at Level 6 41% weighting Average of 120 credits at Level 7 59% weighting 13.4 The degree shall be classified as follows: First Class 70% or above First Class 69% or above with at least 75% in the Level 7 combined Project marks Upper Second Class 60% to 69% Upper Second Class 59% or above with at least 65% in the Level 7 combined Project marks Lower Second Class 50% to 59% Lower Second Class 49% or above with at least 55% in the Level 7 combined Project marks Third Class 40% to 49% with at least 50% on aggregate for Level 7